alexrutherford/arabic_nlp/README.md

 `normalise_file.py` reads input file, cleans and normalises text, produces normalised output file and file with all links and their frequency.

 `get_sentiment.py` reads normalised text file, assigns a positive and a negative sentiment value to each line based on term frequency.
-Saves sentiments to a file
+Saves sentiments to a file.

+## Files

+- `exempt_words.txt` Words that are exempt from cleaning since they trivially match stop words or lemmatisation e.g. 'و' in 'ﻭﺎﻠﻠﻫ'
+- `negation_words.txt` Words that can be used to negate (for more sophisticated bigram analysis)
+- `neg_emojis.txt` Emojis that imply negative emotion
+- `pos_emojis.txt` Emojis that imply positive emotion
+- `neg_words.txt` Arabic words with negative sentiment
+- `pos_words.txt` Arabic words with positive sentiment
+- `stop_words.txt` Arabic words that do not impart meaning e.g. 'و'

 ## Citation